By Jeffrey T. Donner, Esq.

 That is why prominent American fighters should be very careful about fighting in Britain with British referees.

-Deontay Wilder vs. Derek Chisora was a disgrace from an officiating standpoint.
+Deontay Wilder vs. Derek Chisora was a warning.

 Scott was knocked down in the sixth round.
 He rose at nine and was counted out anyway.
 That was his first professional loss.
 The visual was terrible: an American fighter in Britain, against a British-based opponent, rising before ten and still being waved off.